PnutButta/Lab8-Tinder/README.md

 # Lab 8 - Tinder

-**Name of your app** is a mock Tindr app featuring gestures and custom transitions
+**Tinder** is a mock Tindr app featuring gestures and custom transitions

 Time spent: **X** hours spent in total